doubledutch/simulator/README.md

 ## Quick Start

+### Launch packager

+Launch a React Native packager for your extension.

+1. Open a DoubleDutch extension project folder that is set up for `baseBundleVersion` `0.59.1`.
+1. From the `mobile` folder, run `npm start` (which simply invokes `react-native start --port 8081`)

+You can choose to use either the iOS or Android simulator (or both) as follows:

+### iOS Simulator

 1. Clone this repository `git clone git@github.com:doubledutch/simulator.git`
 1. `cd` into cloned project folder.
 1. `npm i` to install dependencies